jpinz/WPIBannerWebICSExporter/README.md

 5. Click Download
 6. Import ICS into calendar app of choice, but idk what works.
 YMMV

+## Todo
+- Add Class Names
+- Add Date Selector to specify the end of the term.
+- Fix importing into Google Calendar
+- Add vacation days/days where classes dont meet

 ## Bugs
 - Doesn't account for Vacation days, and is currently hardcoded to end on October 13th, 2016.
 When A Term ends.
 - Currently doesn't work when importing directly into Google Calendar, I had to first import it into outlook then export, then import into Google Calendar.
 Then it worked.